 Student academic progress will be reported to parents on consistent intervals throughout the year.
-Parent conferences and interim reports will be provided to keep parents informed of student progress.
-PowerSchool is the online tool used by Big Walnut Local Schools to report grade information.
-This allows parents access to their child's academic progress on an ongoing basis.
+Parent conferences and PowerSchool will be provided to keep parents informed of student progress.
+PowerSchool is the online tool that may be used by Big Walnut Local Schools to report grade information.
+This allows parents access to their child's academic progress.